AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

           angle_sludge_weir=60*u.degrees, #angle of sludge weir
           percent_sludge= .7, #based on summer 2018
-          effluent_pipe_diameter= 1*u.inch, #NOTE: it may be good to make this smaller as to allow for a shorter effluent tube, BUT that may cause additional clogging. target_capture_velocity = .12 * u.mm/u.s #target capture velocity for the tube settler #QUESTION: does this change for wastewater??
+          effluent_pipe_diameter= 1*u.inch, #NOTE: it may be good to make this smaller as to allow for a shorter effluent tube, BUT that may cause additional clogging. target_capture_velocity = .12 * u.mm/u.s, #target capture velocity for the tube settler #QUESTION: does this change for wastewater??
+          #Property of the tube settler.
+The slowest settling particle that the tube settler captures reliably.
+THEREFORE: capture velocity<up flow velocity
+          diam_sludge_granules = .5 * u.mm, #this is the lower end of range of diameters for sluge, goes up to 3 mm https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6070658/ so this would correspond to a slower setting particle rho_sludge= 1383 * u.g/u.L, #density of sludge granules. source:https://www.ijsr.net/archive/v4i4/SUB153022.pdf rho_water=1 *u.g/u.mL
 ):
       """Instantiate a UASB object, representing a real UASB component.
       :param Q: Flow rate of water water through the UASB.